 - For students coming for the summer programs, reserve housing by May 1.

 - For students coming for the academic year/autumn semester, reserve housing by July 1.

 - For students coming for the Winter Ulpan/spring semester, reserve housing by January 1.

-Part-time/External students are allocated a room on a “first come, first served” basis, if space is available.
+Housing is allocated on a first-come, first-served basis, if space is available.
 There is no guarantee that all students who apply will receive accommodations.

 Students who are Israeli citizens must apply directly to Hebrew University Housing Office to reserve housing.
 More information may be found here.